 Thrombocytosis may require treatment when the platelet count exceeds 1 million/μL.
 Multiple modalities have been used to reduce the platelet count or inhibit their thrombotic effects, including hydroxyurea, aspirin, or plateletpheresis (collection and removal of platelets from the circulation).
 No randomized, placebo-controlled studies have demonstrated a better survival benefit with one therapy over the other.
 Whether any discrete benefit is gained by also controlling the platelet count remains unclear.

-Transfer of patients with splenomegaly is not generally required except for complications of surgery or OPSI.
-Patients undergoing elective splenectomy for splenomegaly may develop significant hemorrhaging during their operation if difficulty occurs controlling the splenic hilum.
+Patients undergoing elective splenectomy for splenomegaly may develop significant hemorrhaging during their operation if controlling the splenic hilum proves difficult.
 Such patients may require abdominal packing and transfer to a tertiary center with personnel who have expertise in angioembolization and splenic resection for splenomegaly.

 Such centers usually have the additional resources (eg, a well-stocked blood bank, a tertiary level intensive care unit) to support the organ systems in these patients.
 Multisystem organ failure is not uncommon following severe hemorrhage, and these patients are no exception.

 Consultation with a hematologist is ideal before surgery for enlarged spleens in order to secure necessary blood products.
 Postoperative management does not usually require intervention from a hematologist.

 The usual postoperative activity restrictions imposed on a patient who has undergone a laparotomy or laparoscopy also apply to patients after a laparoscopic splenectomy.